Daniel Keilwitz

 Daniel Keilwitz (born 3 August 1989) is a German racing driver.
 A veteran of the GT3 scene, Keilwitz's most notable accolades include the 2010 FIA GT3 European Championship and 2013 ADAC GT Masters, as well as being the lap record holder at the Nürburgring 24 Hours.
 He has also won the 2017 Blancpain GT Series Sprint Cup in the Pro-Am class.

 Having followed a runner-up finish in the ADAC Procar series in 2006 up with three race-winning seasons in the Mini Challenge Germany, Keilwitz entered the ADAC GT Masters in 2009 with Leipert Motorsport.
-He went on to triumph in the FIA GT3 European Championship the following year, winning four races at Callaway Competition alongside Christian Hohenadel.
-Keilwitz and the team migrated to GT Masters from 2011 onward, finishing second in 2012 before triumphing overall in 2013.
-He competed in the series until 2021, finishing third thrice and helping Jules Gounon to the title in 2017.
+He went on to win the FIA GT3 European Championship in 2010 for Callaway Competition alongside Christian Hohenadel.
+Keilwitz and Callaway migrated to GT Masters from 2011 onward, finishing runner-up in 2012 before triumphing overall in 2013 with Diego Alessi.
+Keilwitz competed in the series until 2021, finishing third thrice and helping Jules Gounon to the 2017 title despite injury.

-Since 2022, Keilwitz has been driving for Rinaldi Racing in the LMP3 class of the Michelin Le Mans Cup.
+From 2022 to 2024, Keilwitz drove for Rinaldi Racing in the LMP3 class of the Michelin Le Mans Cup.

-During his career, the German has taken part in the Nürburgring 24 Hours on a number of occasions.
-Aside from his record lap in 2023, Keilwitz finished second in the SP8 class in 2011 and won the 2023 contest whilst driving in the SP9 Pro-Am category in a Ferrari 296 GT3 fielded by WTM by Rinaldi Racing.
+During his career, Keilwitz has taken part in the Nürburgring 24 Hours on a number of occasions.
+Aside from his record lap in 2023, Keilwitz finished second in the SP8 class in 2011 and won the 2023 contest in the SP9 Pro-Am category in a Ferrari 296 GT3 fielded by WTM by Rinaldi Racing.

+Keilwitz's Callaway Competition Corvette Z06.R GT3 in 2012.

 Keilwitz's WTM by Rinaldi Racing Ferrari 488 GT3 in 2022.

+Keilwitz's Rinaldi Racing Duqueine D08 in 2022.